open-amos/starter/README.md

 **Open-source, production-ready data warehouse for private equity, venture capital, and alternative investment funds.**

-The easiest way to get started with AMOS—just configure your data warehouse connection and run.
+The easiest way to get started with AMOS.
+Just configure your data warehouse connection and run.

 ## Why AMOS Starter